This is a work from home admin job for mums who have no experience

 How to Start Your Virtual Assistant Job with No Experience

-A virtual assistant is someone who works from home, who can perform all the nitty gritty admin jobs that a client remotely.
+A virtual assistant is someone who works from home, who can perform all the nitty gritty admin jobs that a client needs remotely.

 This could be any admin task and is normally a high paying job with no experience needed.
 You could be doing anything from scheduling social media to creating marketing images to just answering emails or amending spreadsheets.

-A Virtual Assistants is useful for any size business, and as someone who’s worked both sides, as an employer and employee, most Virtual Assistants are very flexible and work on an hour by hour payment basis.
+A Virtual Assistant is useful for any size business, and as someone who’s worked both sides, as an employer and employee, most Virtual Assistants are very flexible and work on an hour by hour payment basis.